gosquared/check/README.md

 ## API

 The gem comes with a self-contained API.
-It's powered by grape and it includes a config.ru and unicorn.conf.
+It's powered by grape and it includes a config.ru and unicorn.conf (check the examples folder).

 Unicorn is **not** declared as a dependency, feel free to choose whichever ruby web server you prefer in the service implementing this gem.

+If you have the gem repository cloned and want to test out the API:

+    unicorn -c examples/unicorn.conf.rb examples/config.ru

 ## Contributing